 CO1: Understand the various coordinate systems and their applications.
 Students will learn the applications of Newton's laws of motion in various situations such as variable mass systems.

 CO2:They will understand the elastic scattering in the lab and centre of mass systems.
 They will learn the rotational motion of a body in general by studying Euler's equations and the Moment of inertia tensor.

 CO3: Know the fundamental forces of nature, the concept of centre mass, central forces and the motion of particles under central force and to determine the turning points of orbit.
 They will be able to understand planetary motion by solving differential equations of orbits and studying Kepler's laws.

-CO4: They will learn Galilean transformations and understand the origin of fictitious forces in noninertial frames.
+CO4: They will learn Galilean transformations and understand the origin of fictitious forces in non-inertial frames.
 They will understand the consequences of fictitious forces on acceleration due to gravity, motion of a particle on earth, and Foucault's pendulum.

-Master of Science (Semester System) (12+5 System of Education with multiple Entries and Exits) (Session-2024-25) Master of Science (FYIP) MATHEMATICS (SEMESTER-I) COURSE TITLE: MECHANICS-I COURSE CODE: FMAL-1395Examination Time: 3 HoursMax Marks: 75Ext Mar Credits: 3-0-1 CA: 15 Ext Marks: 60 Pass Mark: 21 Instructions for the Paper Setters:
+Master of Science (FYIP) MATHEMATICS (SEMESTER-I) COURSE TITLE: MECHANICS-I COURSE CODE: FMAM-1395

+Credits: 3-0-1 Max Marks: 100 {ESE Marks: (Theory 40, Practical 30, CA: 30}

+Instructions for the Paper Setters:

 Eight questions of equal marks are to be set, two in each of the four Sections (A-D).
 Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
 Questions may be subdivided into parts (not exceeding four).
 Candidates are required to attempt five questions, selecting at least one question from each section.
 The fifth question may be attempted from any Section.
-Each question carries 12 marks.
+Each question carries 14 marks.

 Note: Students can use Non-Scientific calculators or logarithmic tables.

+Unit I

-Unit I Reference frames, Inertial frames, Displacement, velocity & acceleration in Cartesian, Plane polar, and Spherical polar coordinate systems, Area and volume in these coordinate systems.
+Reference frames, Inertial frames, Displacement, velocity & acceleration in Cartesian, Plane polar, and Spherical polar coordinate systems, Area and volume in these coordinate systems.
 Solid angle.
 Review of Newton's Laws of Motion, Momentum of variable-mass system: motion of the rocket.

+Unit II

-Unit II Elastic and inelastic collisions in laboratory and centre of mass systems; velocities, angles, energies in these systems and their relationships.
-Rotational motion of the rigid body, Torques due to internal forces, angular momentum about the centre of mass, Principal axes and inertia tensor, Kinetic energy of rotation, Euler's equations, Unit III Forces in nature (Qualitative).
+Elastic and inelastic collisions in laboratory and centre of mass systems; velocities, angles, energies in these systems and their relationships.
+Rotational motion of the rigid body, Torques due to internal forces, angular momentum about the centre of mass, Principal axes and inertia tensor, Kinetic energy of rotation, Euler's equations,

+Unit III

+Forces in nature (Qualitative).
 Conservative forces.
 Central Forces.
 Motion of a particle under a central force field, Two-body problem and its reduction to one-body problem and its solution, Reduced mass, Equation of motion of a reduced mass under central force and energy.
 Differential equation of the orbit, Equation of orbit under inverse square force field, turning points, Kepler's Laws.

+Unit IV

-Unit IV Galilean transformations; Galilean invariance of space &time intervals, Newton's laws of motion and conservation laws.
+Galilean transformations; Galilean invariance of space &time intervals, Newton's laws of motion and conservation laws.
 Non-inertial frames, Fictitious forces.
 Effect of rotation of the earth on'g'.
 Effects of centrifugal and Coriolis forces produced as a result of earth's rotation.
 Foucault's pendulumandits equation of motion.

 BooksRecommended:

-1.Knight,W.D.,Ruderman,M.A.,Helmholtz,C.A.andMoyer,R.J.,BerkeleyPhysicsCourse,Vol.I Mechanics 2.
-Halliday, D., Resnick, R., and Walker, J., Fundamentals of Physics, 6Edition, Wiley India Pvt.Ltd,NewDelhi, 2004.
-3. Gupta,S.K.,Analytical Mechanics,ModernPublishers.AnIntroductiontoMechanics,DanielKleppner &Robert Kolenkow, TataMcGrawHillPublishingCompanyLtd., NewDelhi.
-4. Feynman, R.P., Leighton, R. and Sands, M., The Feynman Lectures in Physics, The New MillenniumEdition, Basic Books, Vol.I, Mechanics, Master of Science (Semester System) (12+5 System of Education with multiple Entries and Exits) (Session-2024-25) Master of Science (FYIP) MATHEMATICS (SEMESTER-I) COURSE TITLE: MECHANICS-I (Practical) COURSE CODE: FMAP-1398 COURSE OUTCOMES:
+- 1. Knight, W.D., Ruderman, M.A., Helmholtz, C.A. and Moyer, R.J., Berkeley Physics Course, Vol. I Mechanics - 2.
+Halliday, D., Resnick, R., and Walker, J., Fundamentals of Physics, 6Edition, Wiley India Pvt.Ltd,NewDelhi, 2004. - 3.
+Gupta,S.K.,Analytical Mechanics,ModernPublishers.AnIntroductiontoMechanics,DanielKleppner &Robert Kolenkow, TataMcGrawHillPublishingCompanyLtd., NewDelhi. - 4.
+Feynman, R.P., Leighton, R. and Sands, M., The Feynman Lectures in Physics, The New MillenniumEdition, Basic Books, Vol.I, Mechanics,

+(Session-2024-25) Master of Science (FYIP) MATHEMATICS (SEMESTER-I) COURSE TITLE: MECHANICS-I (Practical) COURSE CODE: FMAM-1395 (P)

+COURSE OUTCOMES: